valu-digital/npm-packages/packages/3rdparty/docs/lazy-script.md

 import { LazyScript } from "@valu/3rdparty/lazy-script";

 const SCRIPT = new LazyScript({
+    // Idendifier for the the global array unblocking
     name: "chatpanel",

     // URL to the script to be loaded
     src: "https://finmun.boost.ai/chatPanel/chatPanel.js",

-    // Set to true to prevent script from loading until it is unblocked
+    // Set to true to prevent script from loading until it is unblocked.
+    // Defaults to false.
     blocked: false,

     // Initialization code to be executed only once when the script was loaded